 Would The Yardbirds’ version have been a hit if they had finished it?

 The Mockingbirds moved to the Decca label and released two further singles, “One by One” and “How To Find A Lover” but still no success.
-By 1966 Gouldman decided to wrap it up and called time on the band.
+Other songs recorded were “I Never Should Have Kissed You” and “Lovingly Yours” but by 1966 Gouldman decided to wrap it up and called time on the band.

 “The ones I gave away were hits, the ones we kept were misses.
 I’d always wanted to play guitar in a band, but I was resigned to the idea of being a writer . . . and then we started 10cc and that satisfied every aspect for me, everything I’d ever wanted to do.”